URL Encode

 - Click Encode URL, then copy or download the encoded result.

-Use component encoding for values such as search terms or redirect URLs.
-Use full URI encoding when you want to preserve URL separators like : / ? & and =.
+Use component encoding for a single query value, search term, token, or redirect parameter.
+Use full URI encoding when you already have a complete URL and want to preserve its scheme, slashes, path separators, and query structure.

 Input notes